Street Lights (film)

 Street Lights is a 2018 Indian Malayalam-language action thriller film directed by cinematographer Shamdat in his directorial debut.
 The film is produced by Mammootty under his banner Playhouse Motion Pictures and starring himself alongside a different supporting cast in each language.
-The film features Soubin Shahir, Dharmajan Bolgatty, Hareesh Perumanna, and Lijomol Jose, who play pivotal roles in Malayalam.
-The film was simultaneously shot in Tamil with Prithvi Rajan, Pandi, Pandiarajan, and Sreeram playing pivotal roles.
+The film features Soubin Shahir, Dharmajan Bolgatty, Hareesh Perumanna, Lijomol Jose, Rajendran and Stunt Silva who play pivotal roles.
+The film was also simultaneously shot in Tamil with Prithvi Rajan, Pandi, Pandiarajan, and Sreeram playing pivotal roles.

 The principal photography began on 24 March 2017 and was conducted in Kochi, Pollachi, and Chennai.
 The Malayalam version was released on 26 January 2018 while the Tamil version remains unreleased.

 Plot

 This film begins with a chase scene where two security guards are chasing two thieves wearing masks, catching up to them only to be beaten down by a third thief.
 They return to their hideout to reveal that they were unable to crack the safe but were able to yank off a rare Rs.
 5 crore (or $724,000) necklace off of the homeowner's neck.
 The homeowners call their nephew James, who is a police detective, investigates it.
 The thieves are chased by the police and Sachi the second thief hides it in a bag.
 The bag is later taken by Mani, a boy.
 Soon after the chase James reveals that Murugan the third thief is a notorious criminal with a grudge on James as he killed Murugan's elder brother Manimaran.
 Finally the necklace reaches James and he catches Murugan and kills him.